falcosecurity/falco-website/content/en/docs/rules/_index.md

 ## Rule Priorities

 Every falco rule has a priority which indicates how serious a violation of the rule is.
-The priority will be included in the message/json output/etc. The possible set of priorities are:
+The priority is included in the message/JSON output/etc. Here are the available priorities:

 * `EMERGENCY`
 * `ALERT`